Scotch and Irish Moss

-Low evergreen plants carpet the ground creating a dense mat of mosslike foliage, have small white flowers in late spring and summer.
-They are often used as lawn substitutes, between stepping-stones, or for velvety green patches in rock gardens.
+Low evergreen plants carpet the ground creating a dense mat of mosslike foliage; small white flowers in late spring and summer.
+They are often used as lawn substitutes, between steppingstones, or for velvety green patches in rock gardens.
 Can be invasive; hard to eradicate in well-watered gardens.
 Providing good drainage is recommended.Arenaria montana

-Grows 2–4 in. high; weak stems up to 1 ft. long, usually covered with soft hairs.
+Grows to 2–4 in. high; weak stems up to 1 ft. long are usually covered with soft hairs.
 Leaves grayish green, 1/2–3/4 in. long.
-Good plant to let trail over rock or tumble over low wall.
+Good plant to let trail over rocks or tumble over a low wall.

 Compact growth to 18 in. tall and wide, with bright pink flowers.